XcavateBlockchain/Xcavate_Node/README.md

 ### Connect with Polkadot-JS Apps Front-End

 After you start the Xcavate node locally, you can connect it with Polkadot-JS Apps front-end to interact with the chain.
 [Click here](https://polkadotjs-apps.web.app/#/accounts) to use the Polkadot-JS Apps.

+### Docker

+Use the following command to build using the included Dockerfile:

+`docker build -t xcavate_node .`

+Once a docker image is built, it is possible to run the tests with the following command:

+`docker run xcavate_node test`